Skip to main content

 Stress and anxiety brings out people's worst traits, as they have a hard time thinking straight.
 They could be either totally withdrawn, or more irritable and hostile, turning non issues into issues.

-danger.
-In the present era, social and professional
+Earlier it used to be physical danger.
+In the present era, social and professional stressors pose a threat

-in our daily lives which could be real or
+in our daily lives which could be real or imaginary.

 In words of Victor Frankl - "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom".